Simon Bucher-Jones

 Simon Bucher-Jones (born Simon Jones, 6 September 1964) is an author, poet, and amateur actor.
 He is best known for his Doctor Who novels for Virgin and BBC and as a contributor to the Faction Paradox spin-off series.
 Between 1988 and Dec 2018, he worked for the Home Office, in a variety of casework, admin, IT support, and planning positions.
-From Jan 2019 he was a freelance writer (augmenting this with work as a scare actor (2019, 2021, 2022) for the Office of National Statistics (Census officer 2021), and for the Isle of Wight Council (Public Realm Assistant 2021, Regulatory Compliance Assistant 2023.))
+From Jan 2019 he was a freelance writer (augmenting this with work as a scare actor (2019, 2021, 2022, 2023), for the Office of National Statistics (Census officer 2021), and for the Isle of Wight Council (Public Realm Assistant 2021, Regulatory Compliance Assistant 2023.))

 Jones was born in Liverpool.
 He is known for a hard SF approach.
 He has written Cthulhu Mythos short stories and reviewed books for the Fortean Times and for small press papers.
 His poetry has appeared in the Journal of the British Fantasy Society.

+He has been Treasurer of Age Concern Shanklin since 1st April 2022, and is a founder member of the Tide Nor Time Players.
+In 2024 the Ventnor Fringe, Tide Nor Time Players production Wyrd Wight Tales, was co-written by him, and Paul A.T.
+Wilson.